palladin/TypedSqlBuilder/README.md

 A type-safe SQL expression builder DSL for C# that provides fluent syntax for constructing SQL expressions with compile-time type checking.

-## Motivation

-TypedSqlBuilder is designed to bridge the gap between raw SQL and complex ORMs.
-It's intended to be used with simple ORMs like **Dapper**, bringing some of the familiar LINQ experience to SQL construction without the complexity and overhead of Entity Framework.

-**Why TypedSqlBuilder?**
-- **Simple, direct translation**: Nearly one-to-one mapping between C# expressions and SQL - what you write is what you get
-- Get LINQ-like type safety and IntelliSense when building SQL queries
-- Work directly with SQL without losing compile-time checking
-- Perfect companion for Dapper and other micro-ORMs
-- Maintain full control over your SQL while eliminating string concatenation errors
-- **Transparent SQL generation**: No query plan surprises, no hidden joins, no magic - just predictable SQL output
-- No magic, no hidden queries, no performance surprises - just type-safe SQL building

-## Features

-- **Type Safety**: Compile-time checking ensures SQL expressions are type-safe
-- **Fluent Syntax**: Use familiar C# operators (+, -, *, /, ==, !=, >, <, etc.) to build SQL expressions
-- **Expression Types**: Support for integer, boolean, and string SQL expressions
-- **Operator Overloading**: Natural C# syntax that maps to appropriate SQL constructs
-- **Query Builder**: Fluent query building with From, Where, OrderBy, and Select operations
-- **SQL Parameters**: Type-safe parameter creation with extension methods
-- **SQL Functions**: Built-in support for common SQL functions like COUNT, SUM, AVG, ABS, LIKE

 ## Usage

-### Query Building

 ```csharp
 using TypedSqlBuilder.Core;